mimecorg/webissues-guide/docs/customization.md

 - **Dropdown list** attributes can store one or more values from a predefined list of items.
 When **Allow entering custom values** is selected, the user can type any value in addition to selecting one of the predefined items.
 When **Allow selecting multiple items** is selected, it is possible to select multiple values, separated by commas.
 You can also specify an optional minimum and maximum length, but only when entering custom values is enabled and selecting multiple items is disabled.

-- **Numeric** attributes can store numbers with up to six decimal places.
-You can specify an optional minimum and maximum length.
+- **Numeric** attributes can store an integer or decimal number with up to six decimal places.
+You can specify an optional minimum and maximum value.
 If **Strip trailing decimal zeros** is enabled, zeros after the decimal point are not displayed.

 - **Date & time** attributes can store a date or date and time.
-The date and format depends on the language of the system.
+The date and time format depends on the language of the system.
 When **Date and time without time zone conversion** is selected, the displayed date and time will be always the same, regardless of the user's time zone.
 When **Date and time using local time zone** is selected, the displayed date and time is automatically converted to the user's local time zone.

+  The default value of a Date & time attribute can be set to a special value `[Today]`, which will be replaced with the current date and time when adding an issue.
+You can also add or subtract a given number of days from the current date, for example `[Today]+3` or `[Today]-7`.

 - **User** attributes can store one or more user names.
 When **Allow selecting only project members** is selected, it is only possible to select users which are members of the project in which the given issue is located.
 Otherwise all enabled users are available.
 When **Allow selecting multiple items** is selected, it is possible to select multiple values, separated by commas.

+  The default value of a User attribute can be set to `[Me]`, which will be replaced with the name of the current user when adding an issue.

 It is possible to rename existing attributes and change their definition, however numeric and date & time attributes cannot be converted to other types.
 When the attribute definition is changed, existing values of that attribute are not validated until an issue is edited by the user.